taghead/Qwirkle-Game-CLI/README.md

 The purpose of this project accumulates the final deliverable attributing towards *Bachelor of Information Technology - Advanced Programming* course.
 Establishing knowledge in critical aspects of being a C++ programmer including headers, classes, data structures (linkedlist), loops, if logic, and fundamental libraries like arrays and vectors.

+This repositroy is a clone of  [-BP192-COSC_1076-2021-Advanced-Programming-Techniques-Assignment-2](https://github.com/taghead/-BP192-COSC_1076-2021-Advanced-Programming-Techniques-Assignment-2) with my own personal enhancements which are 2-4 Player Mode, Help Command and Expanding Board.

 ## Usage

-This software was developed using on Debian.
+This program was developed using Debian, these are the commands used to compile and run on Debian.

 ```bash
 sudo apt install -y build-essential g++ make